Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Theory

 \section{Theory}

-BP is a general message-passing algorithm for probabilistic inference on graphical models, applicable to factor graphs with factors of arbitrary order~\cite{pearl1988probabilistic,kschischang2001factor,yedidia2003understanding}.
+BP is a general message-passing algorithm for probabilistic inference on graphical models~\cite{pearl1988probabilistic,kschischang2001factor,yedidia2003understanding}.
 The Ising model and other pairwise Markov random fields (MRFs) are a natural subset of this general framework.
 Our stochastic loop correction method exploits properties specific to pairwise MRFs with symmetric edge potentials, where the high-temperature expansion takes a particularly simple form.

 We consider pairwise MRFs defined on a graph $G = (V, E)$ with discrete variables $\{s_i\}_{i \in V}$.
 The joint probability distribution factorizes as

 where $\phi_i(s_i)$ are node potentials, $\psi_{ij}(s_i, s_j)$ are edge potentials, and $Z = \sum_{\mathbf{s}} \prod_i \phi_i \prod_{ij} \psi_{ij}$ is the partition function.